y0k4i-1337/domsprayer/README.md

 ## Introduction

-This tool relies on Selenium to automate password spraying attacks.
+This tool relies on Puppeteer to automate password spraying attacks.

 As this tool is intended to be used in generic situtations, it is expected that the target presents a form containing a **username field**, a **password field** and a **submit button**.
 These elements should be identified in their respective command line options.